History of Mexican Americans in Los Angeles: Culture

 Mexican Americans from Los Angeles have celebrated the Cinco de Mayo holiday since the 1860s.
 They, along with other Spanish-speaking peoples, celebrate the Day of the Three Wise Kings as a gift giving holiday.

 Zoot suits were a staple of Mexican-American attire in the 1940s.
-The wearing of soot suits represented rebellion against the injustices of society.
+Women who wore them, "forged a new identity based on independence, a more pronounced sexuality, and a sense of belonging to a distinctly Mexican American subculture."

 In the 1990s the quebradita dancing style was popular among Mexican-Americans in Greater Los Angeles.

 The El Centro Cultural de Mexico is located in Santa Ana.

 Plaza Mexico is located in Lynwood.

 Two films, Tortilla Soup and Real Women Have Curves, portray Mexican-American families in the Los Angeles area.

 Another film that portrays the life of a Mexican-American in Los Angeles is Stand and Deliver, which demonstrates the life of Mexican-American high school students and how they get through their academic struggles, with the help of their teacher, Jaime Escalante (Edward James Olmos).